nats-io/nats.go/jsv2/README.md

 - `WithBatchSize(int)` - the maximum amount of messages returned in a single pull request
 - `WithExpiry(time.Duration)` - maximum amount of time a request should wait for the full batch
-- `WithStreamHeartbeat(time.Duration)` - when used, sets the idle heartbeat on the Stream operation, veryfing whether stream is alive
+- `WithSubscribeHeartbeat(time.Duration)` - when used, sets the idle heartbeat on the Stream operation, veryfing whether stream is alive

 ## Publishing on stream